What child hasn’t looked up at the clouds and wondered what it would be like to fly?

 The best stories “zig” instead of “zag,” said legendary newspaper editor Gene Roberts.
 They cover routine events from novel perspectives, and spotlight trends before they become … well, trends.

 Georgetown graduate Sarah Sidlow arrived on the journalism scene a few decades after Roberts popularized that statement, but she’s taken that sentiment to heart.
-When it came time to pick a Capstone topic for her graduate Journalism degree, she chose to write about an up-and-coming esports league that attracts a dedicated cult following but is not well-known to the general public—at least, for now.
+When it came time to pick a Capstone topic for her Master's in Journalism degree, she chose to write about an up-and-coming esports league that attracts a dedicated cult following but is not well-known to the general public—at least, for now.

 “It a burgeoning community” that is starting to come into its own, she said.
 “I think in the next five years it’s going to be so mainstream that it never seemed weird in the first place.”